 - Did you take any nonprescription allergy medications such as antihistamines, and if so, did they help?

 - Does your reaction always seem to be triggered by a certain food?

 - How much food did you eat before the reaction?

 - Was the food that caused the reaction cooked or raw?

 - Do you know how the food was prepared?

 - What, if anything, seems to improve your symptoms?

 - What, if anything, appears to worsen your symptoms?

 What you can do in the meantime

-If you suspect you have a food allergy, avoid exposure to the food altogether until your doctor's appointment.
-If you do eat the food and have a mild reaction, over-the-counter antihistamines may help relieve symptoms.
-If you have a more severe reaction and any signs and symptoms of anaphylaxis, seek emergency help.
+If you suspect you have a food allergy, avoid exposure to the food altogether until your appointment.
+If you do eat the food and have a mild reaction, nonprescription antihistamines may help relieve symptoms.
+If you have a more severe reaction and any symptoms of anaphylaxis, seek emergency help.